Alessio1599/single-ECG-classification/README.md

 To optimize the hyperparameters for the models, follow these steps:

 1. **Setup Sweeps Configuration:**
-   - Edit the sweep configuration files located in `hyperparameter tuning/sweep_conf/`.
+   - Edit the sweep configuration files located in `code/hyperparameter tuning/sweep_conf/`.
    - Use the following configuration files for the respective models:
      - CNN: `cnn_sweep_config_bayes.yaml`
      - RNN: `rnn_sweep_config_bayes.yaml`

 2. **Run Sweeps:**
    - Execute the sweep runs using the following scripts:
-     - For CNN: `python hyperparameter tuning/CNN_hyperparameter_optimization.py`
+     - For CNN: `python code/hyperparameter tuning/CNN_hyperparameter_optimization.py`
-     - For RNN: `python hyperparameter tuning/RNN_hyperparameter_optimization.py`
+     - For RNN: `python code/hyperparameter tuning/RNN_hyperparameter_optimization.py`
    - Perform at least 40-50 runs for each model to ensure a thorough search of the hyperparameter space.

 ## Links